li11ianc/household-income-mexican-migrants/04-final-writeup/final-writeup.md

 ## Section 4: Conclusion

-Thorugh our exploration and analysis, we found sex, age, years of education, duration of last US immigration and region born significant predictors of household income of Mexican immigrant living in California.
+Through our exploration and analysis, we found sex, age, years of education, duration of last US immigration and region born significant predictors of household income of Mexican immigrant living in California.
 Among these, there are significant interactions between